fbundle/sorts/README.md

 # SORTS

-The goal of this project is to implement minimal dependent type checker
+The goal of this project is to implement minimal dependent type checker.
+Currently, it should be able to handle Calculus of Constructions (CoC) with Type universes.
+Next goal, fully Calculus of Inductive Constructions (CIC) just like lean4 or rocq

 ## TODO